Dana wrote to me a few weeks ago to ask “How long should a chapter be?”

 Series are Risky for Publishers

 This isn’t fun to hear for the fantasy, paranormal, or sci-fi writer who’s planning to write a series query letter for their seven-book story arc.
 But it’s smart.
 Publishing can’t really be handing out four-book deals like candy anymore.
 It’s bad for the house because they’re spending a lot of money on untested talent and will have to compete in a very crowded fantasy/paranormal/sci-fi marketplace.
 It’s bad for the author, too, because the last thing you want people saying about you is: “Wow, poor writer, Publishing House gave her a four-book deal and the first book didn’t even sell that well.
 Now she’s stuck, her editor isn’t enthusiastic about the project anymore and the house lost a ton money.
 Bummer.”

 It’ll be that much harder to get a new contract for future work from your publisher — why invest more in a product that doesn’t leave the shelves? — or attract a new house because everyone can see your dismal sales numbers.
 The conventional wisdom of “If a house pays more for a book or series, they’ll do more to promote it” isn’t necessarily true anymore.
 Big books and series still tank and, when they do, they tank big.

 Create Stand-Alone Stories

-So, when you’re imagining a series in all its shiny, multi-book glory, the best thing you can do with the first book is make it a complete, stand-alone story.
+So, when you’re imagining a series in all its shiny, multi-book glory, the best thing you can do with the first book is make it a complete, stand-alone story (more advice on making the first book pop when writing a series).
 There’s definitely a pattern with series, in terms of what function each book serves.
 A trilogy, for example, will sometimes go like this: